 - 4.4 This section will consider whether the development would be: - Consistent with local and national strategies/plans; - Likely to satisfy local and community needs; - Likely to maintain or add to communal facilities; - Sustainable in the long term; - Likely to be supported by the local community. - 4.5 The adopted Eryri Local Development Plan (LDP) provides two key objectives in supporting a sustainable rural economy within Snowdonia National Park.
-These are: - Encourage sustainable economic growth by supporting a rural economy that provides employment opportunities and maintains thriving communities; and - Support tourism and outdoor recreation which maximise local economic benefits, minimise environmental impact and are in sympathy with the 'Special Qualities' of the National Park. - 4.6 It is considered that the proposed development at Forest Holidays would embody the spirit of these objectives, as it would enhance and diversify an existing rural tourism accommodation business within the National Park with minimal impact upon the environment, would continue to support a key employer of local people within the National Park, and would help to support tourism specifically within Beddgelert, the National Park and the whole of North Wales.
+These are: - Encourage sustainable economic growth by supporting a rural economy that provides employment opportunities and maintains thriving communities; and - Support tourism and outdoor recreation which maximise local economic benefits, minimise environmental impact and are in sympathy with the 'Special Qualities' of the National Park. - 4.6 It is considered that the proposed development at Cae Du and Cae Canol Campsites would embody the spirit of these objectives, as it would enhance an existing rural tourism accommodation business within the National Park with in a sustainable manner with minimal impact upon the environment, would continue to support a key employer of local people within the National Park, and would help to support tourism specifically within Beddgelert, the National Park and the whole of North Wales.